 - We have attempted to make it clear where links lead especially when they take the user to another site

 There are several ways to navigate our web site in addition to using a mouse or your finger if you are using a mobile phone or a tablet.
 Please see the links below for information on screen reading software and using your keyboard to navigate through an application, or internet browser.

-For information on screen reading applications please visit the CNIB resource page.
+For information on screen reading applications please visit the CNIB Sight Loss Information.